Diagrams17 min read--

 A good electrical diagram should be:

-• Readable (minimal crossings, clear details)
+• Readable (minimal crossings, clear details, labeled wire gauges)

-• Consistent (same style across diagrams)
+• Consistent (same style, symbols, and naming across all pages)

-• Graphical (recognizable components)
+• Graphical (recognizable components that resemble real hardware)

-• Correct (always accurate)
+• Correct (always accurate, always up to date)

 That's the standard we're chasing at VoltPlan.
 And while we're not all the way there yet, every update brings us closer to diagrams that make your camper or boat electrical system clear, safe, and easy to build.

-👉 Want to see how VoltPlan diagrams look today?
+Ready to see how VoltPlan diagrams look today?
 Try the configurator and start designing your own system.

 Ready to Design Your Electrical System?